 When you miss recourse loan payments, lenders can also report it to credit bureaus, negatively affecting your score and impeding your ability to get future loans.

-Non-recourse funding is secured by collateral, just like recourse funding.
-The difference is that this type of funding favors the borrower.
-If your case is not successful, you cannot pay up the loan; therefore, your collateral is not worth the value of the debt.
+Non-recourse funding for lawsuits is secured by future collateral, and it favors the borrower.
+If your case is unsuccessful, you cannot pay up the loan; therefore, your collateral is lost and not worth the value of the debt.
 The lender will not touch your other assets because the collateral does not cover the value of the debt.

-Once you take out money from your pending settlement, you and your attorney are liable for repaying the funding company once the proceeds of the lawsuit are paid to their trust account.
-In addition, if you win your case and your attorney does not pay back the money you owe, the lender can legally seize the debt from the loan’s collateral, and your attorney can lose their license.
+Once you take out money from your pending settlement or judgment, you and your attorney are liable for repaying the funding company once the proceeds of the lawsuit are paid to their trust account.
+In addition, if you win your case and your attorney does not pay back the money you owe, the lender can legally seize the debt from the loan’s collateral, and your lawyer can lose their license.

 Whenever you are looking at both options, getting one may depend on your immediate financial needs and status.

 If you are open to strict approval requirements, higher interest rates, and the fact that these loans are not offered everywhere, a non-recourse loan from your litigation could be convenient for you.
-While this might seem like the best option, you should know that banks do not offer it.
+While this might seem like the best option, you should know that banks do not offer non-recourse lawsuit loans.

 Some of the key differences are: